Polianthes tuberosa: Taxonomy

 The species was first described for science by Carl Linnaeus in 1753.
 In 1790, Friedrich Kasimir Medikus moved the species to the genus Tuberosa as Tuberosa amica.
-When morphological and molecular phylogenetic studies concluded that Polianthes is embedded within the larger genus Agave, and the genus was included in a broadly circumscribed Agave.
+When morphological and molecular phylogenetic studies concluded that Polianthes is embedded within the larger genus Agave, the genus was included in a broadly circumscribed Agave.
 Two incorrect attempts were made to name the species when transferred to Agave.
 In 1999, Joachim Thiede and Urs Eggli published the name "Agave tuberosa".
 However, Philip Miller had published this name in 1768, for the species now called Furcraea tuberosa, so it could not be used again, and Thiede and Eggli's name is illegitimate.
 In 2001, Thiede and Eggli published a replacement name (nomen novum), "Agave polianthes".
 However, since Medikus's Tuberosa amica is considered to be a synonym of Polianthes tuberosa, its epithet is the second oldest and according to the International Code of Nomenclature for algae, fungi, and plants should be used when the older epithet is unavailable.
 Hence Thiede and Eggli's second name is superfluous, and the correct name for the species within Agave is Agave amica, as was explained by Thiede and Rafaël Govaerts when they published this combination in 2017.

 In 2024 Vázquez-García et al. reinstated the genera Manfreda, Polianthes, and Prochnyanthes, which together form a distinct clade, and described the three new genera Echinoagave, Paraagave, and Paleoagave, to leave a monophyletic Agave sensu stricto.